-1. To collaborate and develop bespoke, highly individualised, specialist transdisciplinary education delivery.
+- 1. To collaborate and develop bespoke, highly individualised, specialist transdisciplinary education delivery.
 This provision requires highly specialist teaching staff working with members of the wider team.
-This always involves:

-- The development and use of highly specialist teaching and therapeutic interventions through complex assessment, primarily focused on increasing feelings of safety within the learner, developing trusting relationships with adults and improving their capacity to cope with learning across contexts. - Specialist well-being support to improve well-being and reduce risks to the learner and / or those around them - Working closely in collaboration with the family and within a wider multi-agency team to increase their autonomy and independence across contexts. - 2.
+This always involves: - The development and use of highly specialist teaching and therapeutic interventions through complex assessment, primarily focused on increasing feelings of safety within the learner, developing trusting relationships with adults and improving their capacity to cope with learning across contexts. - Specialist well-being support to improve well-being and reduce risks to the learner and / or those around them - Working closely in collaboration with the family and within a wider multi-agency team to increase their autonomy and independence across contexts. - 2.
 To support a learner to really feel safe in their environment and learn to develop trusting relationships with adults. - Teaching & therapy staff work directly with the learner in collaboration with outside agencies to provide highly specific, specialist and effective interventions in the moment and in the most appropriate environment in order to support the development of regulation and communication skills, shared attention and safe problem solving. - This level of support requires 1:1 at all times and often 2:1 at times of crisis or to access the community safely. - All learners receiving this level of support require significant therapeutic interventions and transactional supports embedded into their curriculum throughout the day to enable them to learn effectively.

-A highly individualised offer for Autistic learners with extremely support high needs
+Α highly individualised offer for Autistic learners with extremely support high needs

-- Small group (class)

-learning at times but

-supplemented with

-high levels paired

-work and time

-working away from

-others

-- high adult to student ratio with support as needed during the day

-- 1:1 support as needed to introduce new concepts or to reinforce skills.

-- learning support

-assistant on a 1:1 basis

-to co-regulate and

-teach adaptive

-regulation and

-communication

-strategies in the

-moment where

-needed.

-- a small number are taught independently, where being around their peers is initially too anxiety provoking for them.
-This is
+- Small group (class) learning As per LHS plus: at times but supplemented with high levels paired work and time working away from others - high adult to student ratio with support as needed during the day - 1:1 support as needed to introduce new concepts or to reinforce skills. - learning support assistant on a 1:1 basis to co-regulate and teach adaptive regulation and communication strategies in the moment where needed. - a small number are taught independently, where being around their peers is initially require modelling & high levels of adult support to regulate, engage in strategies and behavioural learning and interact with adults expectations.
+We provide: and their peers.